vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 	_instance = vkb_inst.instance;
 ```

-We are going to create a vkb::InstanceBuilder, which is from the VkBootstrap library, and simplifies the creation of a vulkan VkInstance.
+We are going to create a vkb::InstanceBuilder, which is from the VkBootstrap library, and simplifies the creation of a Vulkan VkInstance.

 For the creation of the instance, we want it to have the name "Example Vulkan Application", have validation layers enabled, and use default debug logger.
 The "Example Vulkan Application" name is completely meaningless.
 If you want to change it to anything, it wont be a problem.